414owen/piq/README.md

   (see types.h, parse_tree.h), that lets you support more cases in certain program stages.
   For example, when type checking, I have a T_VAR type, but when I'm doing codegen, I need to know what types I have, so my enum doesn't include that.
+* Wrap index types in structs to protect us from bad changes

 ## Thoughts on pointers